 What to do next

-To properly configure vRealize Automation Cloud for VMware Cloud on AWS, see VMware Cloud on AWS use case.
+To properly configure vRealize Automation Cloud for VMware Cloud on AWS, see Tutorial: Configuring VMware Cloud on AWS for vRealize Automation Cloud.

 For related information about VMware Cloud on AWS outside of vRealize Automation Cloud, see VMware Cloud on AWS documentation.